gbif/regionalnodes/registration.md

 The registration closed on **21 June 2021**.

 If you did not register by the deadline and wish to attend the meeting, please contact [nodes@gbif.org](mailto:nodes@gbif.org)

+If you have registered but not received the confirmation email with the attendance link, please contact [nodes@gbif.org](mailto:nodes@gbif.org)